 Vegan Spinach Artichoke Dip

-- 2 tbsp olive oil (For the oil-free option, use ¼ cup vegan Pinot Grigio)
+- 2 tablespoon olive oil (For the oil-free option, use ¼ cup vegan Pinot Grigio)

 - ½ cup chopped sweet onion